-The Compensation Committee may also grant restricted shares, performance awards, and other stock and non-stock-based awards under the Plan.
+The Compensation Committee may also grant restricted shares, performance awards, and other stock-based awards (including restricted stock units) and non-stock-based awards under the Plan.
 These awards will be subject to such conditions and restrictions as the Compensation Committee may determine, which may include, without limitation, the achievement of certain performance goals or continued employment with us through a specific period.

-The Plan provides that each new non-officer or non-employee member of our board of directors will be granted an initial one-time grant of an option to purchase common stock upon the date of the first meeting of our board of directors attended by such director.
+The Plan provides that each new non-officer or non-employee member of our board of directors will be granted an initial one-time grant of an option to purchase 5,000 shares of common stock upon the date of the first meeting of our board of directors attended by such director.
 Such initial option grant, which will be fully vested on the date of grant and will have an exercise price equal to the fair market value of the underlying common stock on the date of grant.